Gene Hackman and his wife died one week apart from natural causes, authorities say

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Oscar-winning actor Gene Hackman died a week after his wife and possibly didn’t know she lay dead in their New Mexico home for a week because of his advanced Alzheimer’s, investigators said.
+Oscar-winning actor Gene Hackman died after his wife and possibly didn’t know she lay dead in their New Mexico home for a week because of his advanced Alzheimer’s, investigators have said.

 Arakawa was found with an open prescription bottle and pills scattered on the bathroom counter.
-Her death to hantavirus pulmonary syndrome, Jerrell said.
+Her death was attributed to hantavirus pulmonary syndrome, Jarrell said.
 Hantaviruses target the lungs and can cause serious illness and death.

-Its often spread by rodents and transfers from the animal to a person.
-There are about 800 cases in the U.S. in a year.
+It is often spread by rodents and transfers from the animal to a person and there have been about 800 cases recorded in the U.S. since 1993.

+Hackman was found on the ground near the kitchen in a “mudroom”, an entryway where shoes and coats are often removed, and appeared to have fallen “suddenly”.
+A cane and sunglasses were found on the ground nearby.

-The medical examiner added Hackman was found in the home’s entryway with his death tied to heart disease with Alzheimer’s disease contributing.
+His death tied to heart disease with Alzheimer’s disease contributing, the medical examiner said on Friday.

+“Mr. Hackman showed evidence of advanced Alzheimer’s disease," Jarrell said.
+"He was in a very poor state of health.
+He had significant heart disease, and I think ultimately that’s what resulted in his death.”

+It was previously revealed that recordings from the actor’s pacemaker showed that he could have died as early as February 17, more than a week before the couple’s bodies were discovered.

 Santa Fe County Sheriff Adan Mendoza said it was also hard to tell if, judging by where and how Hackman was found, if he had been going to seek help for his wife.
-“That's hard to that's hard to answer,” Mendoza said.
+“That's hard to answer,” Mendoza said.

 “Again, it's hard to get into the frame of mind of what was happening at the time.
 And I don't know if we'll ever have the answer to that question, whether he was going to go for help.”